ShriDul21/Hofstadter-Butterfly/README.md

 ## Results
 - Generated the beautiful fractal spectrum for square and hexagonal lattice strucutres
 - Analyzed Hall conductances with colorful animations based on topological Chern numbers
-- Produced a written report and presentation recognized for clarity and analysis.
+- Produced a written report recognized as a Honorable Mention for clarity and analysis.

 ## Future Work
 - Debug/clarify Hamiltonians